voletiswaroop/Shuffle-and-Sort/README.md

 # Shuffle-and-Sort

 Its a simple Sort and Shuffling widget developed using pure JS and CSS.
+This project enables Visually Sorting and Shuffling of listed items.

 ## Shuffle